Over 25+ years of experience and study

 Originally pursuing a career in acting and filmmaking, Christopher graduated from the New York Film Academy in Hollywood in 2008.
 However, after witnessing the moral degradation of the entertainment industry firsthand, he chose to leave that path behind.
 While supporting himself as a professional welder and fabricator, he redirected his life toward pursuing a career in sacred music.

 In 2014, he entered the traditional Benedictine Monastero di San Benedetto in Norcia, Italy—now an abbey—living life as a Postulant.
-Though he ultimately discerned it was not his vocation, he left as a Benedictine Oblate and continues to live out that spiritual affiliation to this day.
+Though, with the help of his superiors, he ultimately discerned it was not his vocation, he left as a Benedictine Oblate and continues to live out that spiritual affiliation to this day.

 Vocal Pedagogy:

 In January 2025, Christopher began a two-year fully accredited program through Vocal Process Ltd, based in the UK, to become an internationally certified singing teacher.
+Additionally, in December of 2025, he completed his Level 1 certification training in the vocal training of Andrew Byrne (The Singing Athlete), rooted in neurology, physiology and kinesiology.
 He now offers in-person and online voice lessons as well.

 He lives in the rural mountains of Coeur d’Alene, Idaho with his wife and five children, where they attend St. Joan of Arc Catholic church, a Traditional Latin Mass parish served by the Priestly Fraternity of St. Peter.